Rutgers Faculty Affinity Networks (F.A.N)

 The following Faculty Affinity Networks are currently accepting members:

-- Black Women's Affinity Group
+- Black Women in Arts & Sciences Affinity Group

 Co-Leads: Lynnette Mawhinney, Ph.D. and Ashaki Rouff, Ph.D